FACTBOX-Once popular former king Juan Carlos leaves Spain under cloud of scandal

-ELEPHANT HUNTING In 2012, at the height of a recession that saw many Spaniards lose their jobs amid huge public spending cuts, details emerged of a lavish elephant-hunting trip Juan Carlos took to Botswana.
+In 2012, at the height of a recession that saw many Spaniards lose their jobs amid huge public spending cuts, details emerged of a lavish elephant-hunting trip Juan Carlos took to Botswana.
 He later apologized.
+FAMILY TAX FRAUD

-SAUDI RAIL CONTRACT In June 2020, Spain's supreme court prosecutor opened an investigation into Juan Carlos' involvement in a high-speed rail contract in Saudi Arabia that was granted to a group of Spanish companies in 2011.
+In June 2020, Spain's supreme court prosecutor opened an investigation into Juan Carlos' involvement in a high-speed rail contract in Saudi Arabia that was granted to a group of Spanish companies in 2011.
+Via his lawyer, the ex-king has repeatedly declined to comment on the corruption allegations.
+STRIPPED OF ALLOWANCE

-STRIPPED OF ALLOWANCE King Felipe renounced his own inheritance and stripped his father of his palace allowance in March after reports the latter received $100 million from the late Saudi king and gave millions to a businesswoman called Corinna Zu Sayn-Wittgenstein.
+King Felipe renounced his own inheritance and stripped his father of his palace allowance in March after reports the latter received $100 million from the late Saudi king and gave millions to a businesswoman called Corinna zu Sayn-Wittgenstein.
+Her lawyer has said the money she received was "an unsolicited gift" from Juan Carlos for her and her son.

 - READ MORE ON: